EvaMuc/byoc/session_II/README.md

 Create a fork of [byoc](https://github.com/HerrMuellerluedenscheid/byoc) (click on "fork" in the upper right corner)

 #### Step 3:
-If you haven't cloned this repository yet, no is the time to do so.
+If you haven't cloned this repository yet, now is the time to do so.
 Checkout the top level page on how to do that [byoc](https://github.com/HerrMuellerluedenscheid/byoc).

 Now, you have to add the __remote__ link to the repository on your computer.To do that run something similar to this commant where XXXXXXXX is your account name: